ckeditor/ckeditor5/docs/support/manage-ckedito5-logo.md

 <!-- This is a placeholder article -->
 ## Why the "Powered by CKEditor 5" logo?

-Starting from version v38.0.0 onwards, all open-source installations of CKEditor (using it under the GPL terms) will carry a small “Powered by CKEditor” logo in the bottom right corner of the editing area.
-This new logo links directly to the [CKEditor website](https://ckeditor.com/) to strengthen the awareness of who is powering and modernizing their rich text editor.
+From version v38.0.0 onwards, all open source installations of CKEditor will carry a small “Powered by CKEditor” annotation in the bottom right corner of the editing area.
+This new tag links directly to the [CKEditor website](https://ckeditor.com/) and while it may be a little frustrating to some, it is designed to make sure the entire community knows who is powering and modernizing their rich text editor.

+It is also another way for us to gather feedback from users and continue to improve this major open source project that we have been supporting for more than 20 years.
+CKEditor has 40+ full time engineers and R&D professionals focused on its continual evolution, with 30K+ developers now using it on a daily basis.

 This change does not affect customers with commercial licenses.
 You can reach out to our Technical Support team, using [this form](https://ckeditor.com/contact/), if you have any questions.
 <!-- Place a screenshot somewhere around this area possibly -->